 - Academic programs, costs, facilities, and policies, including: withdrawal procedures, refunds, and return of aid; accreditation; disability services and facilities; penalties and policies on copyright infringement; transfer of credit policies

 - Completion and graduation rates

 The majority of this consumer information is available in this catalog or on Reed’s website at reed.edu.
 Paper copies are available upon written request to the appropriate office on campus.

 Restricted Scholarships and Loan Funds

-Over 25 percent of Reed’s institutional financial aid resources come from endowed and restricted scholarships created by alumni, parents, and friends of the college.
+Over 25 percent of Reed’s institutional financial aid resources comes from endowed and restricted scholarships created by alumni, parents, and friends of the college.
 Without the generous support of these donors, Reed could not offer the same level of grant funding to students who are unable to attend the college without financial assistance.
 Students are notified in the fall if their Reed grant is being funded by an endowed or restricted scholarship.
 Students who accept Reed grant funds will have their name, major, and hometown released to the donor of the endowed or restricted scholarship that funds their Reed grant.

 Emergency loan funds serve students who are experiencing financial hardship and are unable to receive assistance from their parents or family on an emergency short-term basis.
 These emergency loans are typically limited to $500 or less, and must be repaid by the end of the semester in which the loan is made.
-Application is made through the Reed College financial aid office.
+Application is made through the Reed College business office.